Agriculture in Brazil: Family farming

 Official definitions of a family farmer differ from country to country in Latin America.
 There are three general categories: subsistence farming, intermediate family farmers and consolidated farms.
 In Brazil, the Family Farming Law (Law 11,326) defines family farmers through four criteria related to land tenure, farm size, dependence on farm income, and the use of predominantly family labor.
 In Brazil, the large majority of family farms are in the northeastern, southern and southeast Brazil.
 Family farmers in Brazil produce 21,4% of food consumed domestically.

-During the 1990s, the Lula administration implemented a set of policies that addressed food security on federal, state and municipal levels, the aim of which was to increase federal government support to family farmers.
 In 1999, the Ministry of Agrarian Development (MDA) was created to support family farmers and promote land reform and sustainable land development.
 A host of government policies and government-supported programs in the interest of family farmers then emerged, where the family farmer is recognized as a pillar of national development.
 Since then, the MDA along with other institutions were created with the family farmers and other traditional communities' interests in mind, where policies targeting family farmers were designed to introduce market incentives, promote adequate food distribution and provide technical assistance.

 In general, family farms are establishments that employ mostly family members with up to five temporary workers.
 Family farms provide the majority of Brazilian staples, including 84% of manioc, 67% of beans and 49% of corn.
 Family farms also have a large role in the livestock and dairy industry, producing 58% of milk, 59% of pork, 50% of poultry and 31% of cattle.

 According to the IBGE's 1995–96 Farming and Livestock Census, there were 4,339,859 family-run establishments in the country, the largest farm being 100 ha in area.
 In 2009, Brazil's Ministry of Agrarian Development (MDA) reported that 84.4% of all rural properties are in fact family farms.
 In the 1990s family farms experienced productivity growth of 75%, compared to only 40% for larger-scale producers.
 The difference is largely due to the creation of PRONAF (National Program on Family Agriculture), which opened a special family farm credit line.

+The Brazilian President Luiz Inácio Lula da Silva launched the National Biodiesel Program in 2004, with intentions to integrate family farming into biodiesel supply chains.
+However, by and large, despite these attempts, and others such as the Social Fuel Seal (SCS), that were designed to support smallholder inclusion, the soy lobbying is largely dominant in Brazilian politics.
+Small farms, and family farms still struggle to be integrated against agribusiness interest, that guides government actions.

 Up to 2009 six Family Farming and Land Reform National Fairs were held, the first four in Brasília and the last two in Rio de Janeiro.
 They highlight the importance of family farming to Brazilian economy, accounting for 70% of the country's food consumption and 10% of Brazilian GDP.